-The Brazilian Butt Lift (BBL) is a cosmetic procedure that uses your body’s own fat cells to change the shape and size of your buttocks.
-While the initial results may be visible in about six weeks, maintaining the outcome requires a mix of proper post-operative care and healthy long-term habits.
+The Fat Transfer to the Buttocks (BBL) is a cosmetic procedure that uses your body’s own fat cells to change the shape and size of your buttocks.
+While the results may vary according to the individual, maintaining the outcome requires a mix of proper post-operative care and healthy long-term habits.
 Here’s what you need to know.

 Post-Operative Care: Your First Priority

-The recovery period after a BBL is critical for achieving and maintaining long-term results.
-Following your doctor’s post-operative instructions is essential.
+The recovery period after a fat transfer is critical, which involves following your doctor’s post-operative instructions.
 This includes:

 - Wearing your compression garment as directed.